WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Blackrock Canyon, Navajo Reservation, Arizona, May 12, 2007.

-Leaves are so widely spaced along the stem and so finely cut that the plant has a very airy, slender, elongated appearance.
+Leaves are widely spaced along the stem and finely cut giving the plant a very airy slender appearance.

 Long flower stems also contribute to this appearance.
 The plant has a pleasant smell.